Skip to main content

 If you are enjoying the waterways around the southeastern United States please take time to report what you find.

-U.S. Geological Survey (USGS) has partnered with the University of Florida and other federal and state agencies to encourage people who believe they have spotted the invasive soft coral in Florida waters to report their sightings through the USGS Nonindigenous Aquatic Species website.
+U.S. Geological Survey (USGS) has partnered with the University of Florida and other federal and state agencies to encourage people who believe they have spotted the invasive swamp eels in Florida waters to report their sightings through the USGS Nonindigenous Aquatic Species website.

 REPORT HERE